 Seventhly, however, there is much to be gained by employing the method.
-Aristotelian and Thomist thought has tended to be, down the centuries, a somewhat lovely island in an ocean of controversy.
-Because of the polymorphism of human consciousness, there are latent in science and common sense not only metaphysics but also the negation of metaphysics; and only the methodical reorientation of science and common sense puts an end, at least in principle, to this permanent source of confusion.
-Further, without the method it is impossible to assign with exectitude the objectives, the presuppositions, and the procedures of metaphysics; and this lack of exactitude ward result in setting one's aim too in proceeding to one's case on alien or insecure foundations, in proceeding to one's goal through unnecessary detours.

-Finally, the misconceptions, in which metaphysics thus becomes involved, rob it of its validity and of its capacity for development: what should provide an integration for the science and the common sense of any age takes, on the appearance of a nummy that would preserve for all time Greek science and medieval common sense.
+Aristotelian and Thomist thought has tended to be, down the centuries, axrock a somewhat lonely island in an ocean of controversy.
+Because of the polymorphism of human consciousness, there i are latent in science and common sense not only metaphysics but also the negation of metaphysics; and only the methodical reorientation of science and common sense puts an end, at least in principle, to this permanent source of confusion.
+Further, without the method it is impossible to assign with exactitude the objectives, the presuppositions, and the procedures of metaphysics; and this lack of exactitude will result in xixing setting one's aim too high, in resting one's case on alien or insecure foundations, in proceeding to one's goal through unnecessary detours.
+Finally, the misconceptions, in which metaphysics thus becomes involved, rob it of its vitality and of its capacity for development; what should provide an integration for the science takes on the appearance of and the common sense of any age peeemee a mummy that press would preserve for all time Greek science and medieval common sense.